K50BML/Bullet-Force-Game-Bypass/README.md

+# Read this carefully before attemping to use the code
 These are the files which you will have to download in order for the code to work.
 Follow all comments (indicated by //[comment]) carefully in order for this to work.
 You have to download the base code for this to work as well: